Sylphri/daphne/README.md

 Function calls have next syntax:

-    ident(param, param, param, ...)
+    ident(param1, param2, param3, ...)

-Where `ident` is a name of called function and `param` is arbitrary expression.
+Where `ident` is a name of called function and each `param` is arbitrary expression.
 ```example
 -> sin(3.14)
  = 0.001592...